Ryuto Koike

 University of Pennsylvania, Philadelphia, PA, USA

-Visiting Researcher (2024.10 - Present)
+Visiting Researcher (2024.10 - 2025.10)

 Advisor: Prof. Chris Callison-Burch